 - Ex.
-Did you know that when organics – any foods, plants, or paper products – get dumped in landfills, they produce 17% of our nation’s methane emissions?
-But, when organics are recycled via composting, the carbon and nutrients break down properly and are fed back into the soil, completing the “cycle of life” loop and keeping methane out of our atmosphere.
+Did you know that when organics – any foods, plants, or paper products – get dumped in landfills, they produce a significant portion of our nation’s methane emissions?
+But, when organics are recycled via composting, the carbon and nutrients break down properly and are fed back into the soil, becoming a useful product while keeping methane out of our atmosphere.

 To sum it all up, we call an establishment, product, or practice “green” when the environmental impact of everyday actions are considered, and lifestyles and systems reflect these considerations.

 Not all of St. Louis’ restaurants are green in the same ways, and some decisions can have a stronger impact than others.
-Be wary of “greenwashing,” friends.
+Be wary of “greenwashing.”
 Whether you own a restaurant or you’re going out to eat, we’ll help you discern the difference.
 (Read more here)

 Core concepts: backbone of green restaurants